-This feature allows you to export the DBT to an available file system.
+This feature allows the user to export the DBT to an available file system.

 Select Yes to load the DBT from the manufacturer's defaults.
 Select No to load the DBT from a file.
+The options are Yes and No.

 Select Yes to add the DBT from the manufacturer's defaults list to the existing DBT.
 Select No to load the DBT from a file.
+The options are Yes and No.

 Select Yes to delete the DBT.
 Select No to delete only a certificate from the key database.
+The options are Yes and No.

-▶ OsRecovery Signature
+▶OsRecovery Signature